marcduiker/azure-functions-university/lessons/configuration-dotnet.md

 The *General settings*  section contains settings about the platform, debugging, and client certificates.

-> 📝 **Tip** - When you update (and save) any of these settings, the Function App will be restarted.
-So be mindful when you update these settings to avoid a disruption of your service.
+> 📝 **Tip** - When any of these settings are updated (and saved), the Function App will be restarted.
+So be mindful when updating these settings to avoid a disruption of the Function App.

-## 3. Adding custom application settings
+## 3. Using custom application settings

-Now that you know how to set the application settings in the portal, how can we use those values in your application?
+Now that we know where to find the application settings in the portal, how can those values be used in our application?

-And how can you still debug your application locally without having access to those values in the portal?
+And how can we still debug the application locally without having access to those values in the Azure cloud?

-In the following steps you will
+In the following three exercises (3.1-3.3) we will:

 * Create a function application
 * Retrieve a custom application setting
 * Set it locally for debugging purposes
 * Publish the setting to Azure

+### 3.1 Retrieve App Settings

-### Steps
+#### Steps

 1. In VSCode, create a new HTTP Trigger Function App with the following settings:
    1. Location: *AzureFunctions.Configuration*